Nebraska Boat Registration Fees, Renewal & AIS Stamp (2026)

 How long is boat registration valid in Nebraska?

-Nebraska boat registrations are valid for 3 years, expiring on December 31 of the third year.
-Renewals can be processed online through the Nebraska DMV website or at the County Treasurer's office.
+Nebraska boat registrations are valid for 3 years and expire on December 31 of the third year.
+Renewals can be handled through the Nebraska DMV online renewal path or through the County Treasurer.

 Can I register my boat online in Nebraska?

-Yes, renewals can be processed online through the Nebraska DMV website.
-New registrations require visiting the County Treasurer in your county of residence.
+Renewals can be processed through the Nebraska DMV online renewal path.
+New registrations and ownership-transfer cases generally start with the County Treasurer in your county of residence.

 Do I need a title for my boat in Nebraska?